 To Grill the Vegetables

-- Sprinkle salt and freshly ground black pepper on all the vegetables, even though we will brush the yakitori sauce later.
+- Sprinkle salt and freshly ground black pepper on all the vegetables, even though we will brush with the yakitori sauce later.
 Lay the skewers on the bricks.

 To Serve